|Media||Sound bites||Photo Gallery||Contact us|

 Click here to see a complete list of all the concerts we have performed since our foundation in 1974.

-We aim to put on four major concerts a year, (although for the 2022/23 season it will be three), normally at our home venue of St James's Church, Wetherby (by kind permission of the vicar and church wardens).
+We aim to put on four major concerts a year, (although for the 2022/23 season it will be three), normally at our home venue of St James' Church, Wetherby (by kind permission of the Priest-in-Charge and church wardens).

 We occasionally perform at other venues, including Leeds Town Hall and Ripon Cathedral, and from time to time we join with other choirs to tackle major works such as Verdi's Requiem and Elgar's Dream of Gerontius.